ORNL/cpp-proposals-pub/D1673/blas_interface.md

 * Hardware vendors offer both hardware features and optimized software libraries to support batched linear algebra.

-* There is an ongoing interface standardization effort.
+* There is an ongoing [interface standardization effort](http://icl.utk.edu/bblas/), in which we participate.

 ### Function argument aliasing and zero scalar multipliers